omar80-coder/Document-validation-Stamp-and-Signature-detection-using-Deep-Learning-/README.md

 ## Training and Evaluation

-The project includes a training script (`train.py`) that handles model training, validation, and checkpointing.
+The project includes a training script  that handles model training, validation, and checkpointing.
 During training, the model learns to recognize patterns and features associated with stamps and signatures in invoices.
-Evaluation is performed using a separate script (`evaluate.py`) to assess the model's performance on a held-out test dataset.
+Evaluation is performed using a separate script  to assess the model's performance on a held-out test dataset.
 Metrics such as mean Average Precision (mAP) are used to quantify the accuracy of detections.

 ## Detection

 The trained model can be used to detect stamps and signatures in new invoice images.
-The `detect.py` script provides functionality for loading the model, processing images, and visualizing the detected elements.
-Bounding boxes are drawn around the identified stamps and signatures, allowing users to quickly locate and extract these key information pieces.
+The detection script provides functionality for loading the model, processing images, and visualizing the detected elements.
+Bounding boxes are drawn around the identified stamps and signatures, allowing users to locate and extract these key information pieces quickly.

 ## Tools and Technologies